Two police officers killed in bomb blasts near Cairo palace

 "WAR AGAINST TERRORISM"

 The right to protest has been sharply restricted by a law passed after Mursi's fall last year.
-Around 23 activists were arrested last week over a rally in Cairo against the law.
+Around 23 activists were arrested at the weekend over a rally in Cairo against the law.

 Western governments and rights groups have voiced concern for freedom of expression in Egypt.
 The security clampdown has dimmed hopes for democratic evolution in Egypt that had soared after the anti-Mubarak uprising three years ago.

-The jailing last week of three Al Jazeera journalists for seven years on charges of assisting banned Islamists caused an international outcry, which Cairo rejected as interference.
+The jailing last week of three Al Jazeera journalists for seven years on charges of assisting banned Islamists caused an international outcry.
+Cairo rejected the condemnations as interference.

-For the United States, concern over human rights issues are balanced by the importance to it of Egypt as a strategic partner in the Middle East.
+For the United States, concern over rights issues are balanced by the importance of Egypt as a strategic partner in the Middle East.

 Sisi, who resigned from his post as army chief in order to run for president, has urged the United States to provide military equipment to Egypt in its campaign against militants.